Health care, religious freedom/liberty, and religious employers

 - Emergency contraception must be taken within a certain time interval in order to be effective.
 Even then, it sometimes fails to prevent a pregnancy.

-- As many as 3% of tubal ligations can fail and allow a pregnancy, depending on the technique used.
-9,10
+- As many as 0.1% to 3% of tubal ligations (a.k.a. tubectomy) can fail and allow a pregnancy, depending on the technique used. (sources differ in their estimates) 9,10,11

-Certainly, for an omnipotent deity who wishes to initiate a pregnancy, causing a failure of birth control pills, condoms, an IUD, emergency contraceptives, a vasectomy or a tubal ligation would be a trivial task.
+Certainly, for an omnipotent deity who wishes to initiate a pregnancy, causing a conception -- in spite of the use of birth control pills, condoms, an IUD, emergency contraceptives, a vasectomy or a tubal ligation -- would be a trivial task.

 - If Section 2370 is to be interpreted in a straightforward manner, and the word "impossible" actually means "impossible" then it would appear that the six methods mentioned above that do not make pregnancy impossible but merely lower the chances of a pregnancy would not be "intrinsically evil."